WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 	 Specify ``aida-port`` only if it is different from the default value (9432).
      Otherwise, AIDA can only be accessed from the alert widget in the Workload Dashboard of the Dynamic Workload Console.

    **Note**: The **common.env** environment file contains all the environment variables.
 For details, see  [Configuration parameters](#configuration-parameters).
-After AIDA installation, if you want to modify the configuration parameters, edit the common.env file and then run the comand: **./AIDA.sh restart**.
+After AIDA installation, if you want to modify the configuration parameters, edit the common.env file and then run the comand: **./AIDA.sh restart** to restart the containers.

 ## Managing Workload Automation server credentials
 You can manage the credentials needed to connect to a Workload Automation server using  AIDA.sh script.